4th Commando Battalion (Belgium)

-The 4th Commando Battalion (4e Bataillon Commando, 4de Bataljon Commando) was a Belgian military formation and part of the Paracommando Regiment, based in the Belgian colonies of Congo and Rwanda-Urundi between 1959 until its disbandment in 1962, following the independence of Belgium's last African colony.
+The 4th Commando Battalion (4e Bataillon Commando, 4de Bataljon Commando) was a one of four airborne forces battalion unit of the Belgian Land Component and part of the Para-Commando Brigade.
+It is based in the Belgian colonies of Congo and Rwanda-Urundi between 1959 until its disbandment in 1962, following the independence of Belgium's last African colony.
 In the 1970s, the unit was revived as 4th (Reserve) Commando Battalion before it was finally disbanded in 1979.

 Background

 In 1959, the 2nd Commando Battalion had been deployed to the Belgian Congo to deal try to maintain order in the months leading up to independence.
 However, it soon became clear that these forces would not be sufficient.
 Realising this, the 4th Commando Battalion was formed, from 2nd Commando Battalion officers and hastily trained conscripts.

 4th Commando Battalion was created by Royal Decree (N.7397) by King Baudoin on 23 October 1959.
 The standard was presented to the unit on 1 April 1960.